 To prevent snow mold, it’s important to rake areas of your lawn after the snow melts.
 Pay attention to the more compacted areas of your lawn.
 Raking your lawn will help circulate the area and stop the mold from becoming an issue.

-If you have any additional questions on how to prepare your lawn for the Springtime, feel free to contact one of our tree care specialists!
+If you have any additional questions on how to prepare your lawn for the springtime in Longmont, feel free to contact one of our Boulder tree care specialists for a free quote!

-You can also visit some of our other blog posts for additional advice on taking care of your trees written by our tree service team.
+You can also visit some of our other blog posts for additional advice on taking care of your trees written by our Longmont tree service crew!